DanielleYasso/Gems-Game/README.md

 Notice the line, 'GameElement.\_\_init\_\_(self)'.
 To be a proper game element, there was some behavior defined on the GameElement class to interact with the board correctly.
 When we add an initializer to our class, we need to tell our class that it still needs to do those things, so we call the parent class' initializer.

 Next, we need a way for our player to 'interact' with an object.
 In fact, we want the player to interact with pretty much every object on the board.
-Most of the time, the interactions won'tproduce anything, but we do it anyway.
+Most of the time, the interactions won't produce anything, but we do it anyway.
 In the keyboard\_handler:

     existing_el = GAME_BOARD.get_el(next_x, next_y)
     # Add after this line

     if existing_el:
-        existing_el.interact(PLAYER)
+        existing_el.interact(self)

-Now, whenever the player tries to bump into an object, it will try to interact with our character first.
+Now, whenever the player tries to bump into an object, our character will try to interact with it first.
 The default behavior for interaction is to do nothing.
 This is defined on the GameElement class.
 We want to override the behavior when a player interacts with a Gem.
 We want that gem to be added to the player's inventory.
 It will take the following format:

     player.inventory.append(gem)